KevinNovak/QOTD-Bot-Docs/bot-sites/discord-app-directory.md

 -   `/info` \- View bot info.
 -   `/help` \- Find help or contact support.

 \*\*This command requires you to have voted recently if your server is not subscribed to premium.
-You can [vote at the link here](https://top.gg/bot/713586207119900693/vote).
 Afterwards you will have access to any vote-required commands for 7 days.

 __**Command Permissions**__